-The objective of the airborne geophysical survey was to obtain a dense highresolution aero-magnetic and radiometric data set over the survey area to improve the general understanding of the geology.
-The data can be used to map bedrock geology, contacts and structural features within the area, the potential of fracture zones, their geological settings, and identifying other areas of interest.
+The objective of the airborne geophysical survey was to obtain a dense highresolution aero-magnetic and radiometric data set over the survey area to improve the understanding of the geology in the Kinsarvik area.
+The data can be used to map bedrock geology, contacts and structural features within the area, the potential of fracture zones, their geological settings and identify other areas of interest related to the radon issues in the area.